• Skip to main content

 The following rates are subject to change and vary depending on the day.
 All prices are before sales tax.

-The West Rim’s Autumn Adventure Deals are pre-designed packages that offer savings over the à la carte rates.
-You can choose from three package options for the Grand Canyon West Rim.
+The West Rim’s Summer Adventure Deals are pre-designed packages that offer savings over the à la carte rates.
+You can choose from three package options.

 Grand